androidbigold/TextDivide/README.md

 # TextDivide
 divide some article into a few sort

-Firstly,divide a article into some words based on a dictionary.Then
+Firstly,divide the articles for training into some words based on a dictionary.Then choose the characteristic words.Then,use the TF-IDF algorithm to calculate weights of the characteristic words